-Cell Lysis Buffer (CLB) preparation with ERCC
+1x Cell Lysis Buffer (1x CLB) preparation with ERCC

 1. Thaw the CLB and ERCC tubes on ice and avoid their long-term storage.
-2. Keep the nuclease-free water on ice to maintain a cold temperature.
+2. Keep the nuclease-free water on ice to keep it cold.
 3. Spin down all the tubes before pipetting.
-4. First, add the water to a 15 mL falcon tube, then the CLB, INH, and the ERCC (in this particular order).
+4. First, add the water to a 15 mL Falcon tube, then add the CLB, INH, and ERCC (in this order).
 5. Pipette the prepared mix a few times and briefly spin the tube.
 Keep it on ice until further use.
-6. Follow the main protocol for cell lysis procedure (step 1.4.1)
+6. Follow the primary protocol for the cell lysis procedure (step 1.4.1).